 Website Rainy River District Social Services Administration Board

-The RRDSSAB is seeking an EARLY CHILDHOOD EDUCATOR (ECE) to join our team on a permanent full-time basis in Atikokan, ON.
-Reporting to the Child Care Site Supervisor, the Early Childhood Educator is responsible for providing high quality childcare for children of the RRDSSAB Child Care Centre within a safe and healthy environment and ensures compliance with relevant legislation, RRDSSAB policies and procedures, and the College of ECE’s Standards of Practice and Code of Ethics.
-The incumbent also provides age-appropriate programming in a group setting that meets the diverse needs and promotes optimum physical, emotional, social, cognitive and intellectual development of the children in care, in consultation and partnership with families and their colleagues.
+The RRDSSAB is seeking an Early Childhood Educator (ECE) to join our team on a permanent full-time basis in Emo, ON.
+Reporting to the Child Care Site Supervisor, the Early Childhood Educator is responsible for providing high quality child care for children of the RRDSSAB Child Care Centre within a safe and healthy environment and ensures compliance with relevant legislation, RRDSSAB policies and procedures, and the College of ECE’s Standards of Practice and Code of Ethics.
+The incumbent also provides age appropriate programming in a group setting that meets the diverse needs and promotes optimum physical, emotional, social, cognitive and intellectual development of the children in care, in consultation and partnership with families and their colleagues.